carrotan30/holo-tcg/README.md

       ```

    3. This will generate a `out` folder.
 You can push this folder to the `gh-pages` branch of your GitHub repository to host it using GitHub Pages.

-### You Are Ready!
-You now have a basic Next.js app running and can deploy it either to GitHub Pages or platforms like Vercel.